basho/basho_docs/source/languages/en/riak/quickstart.md

   --data-binary @<image_name>.jpg
 ```

-You can verify that the image has been propery stored by navigating to the URL above in a browser or issuing a `GET` request:
+You can verify that the image has been properly stored by navigating to the URL above in a browser or issuing a `GET` request:

 ```curl
 curl http://localhost:8098/buckets/images/keys/<image_name>.jpg